Lost Horizon

-Lost Horizon is a 1933 novel by English writer James Hilton.
-The book was turned into a film, also called Lost Horizon, in 1937 by director Frank Capra.
-It is best remembered as the origin of Shangri-La, a fictional utopian lamasery located high in the mountains of Tibet.
+Lost Horizon is a 1933 novel by the English writer James Hilton.
+The book was adapted into a film, also called Lost Horizon, in 1937 by the director Frank Capra and a musical remake in 1973 by the producer Ross Hunter with music by Burt Bacharach.
+It is the origin of Shangri-La, a fictional utopian lamasery located high in the mountains of Tibet.